lindleezy/lindleezy/README.md

 ### Hi there, I'm Lindly! 👋

-- 👨🏼‍💻 I'm a Machine Learning Engineer and I have prior experience as a professional Data Scientist.
+- 👨🏼‍💻 I'm a Data Scientist and I have prior experience as a Machine Learning Engineer.
-- 🔭 I’m currently working on the Data Science and Analytics Group in RCBC.
+- 🔭 I’m currently working at the Data and Analytics team in BDO
 - 💖 I like creating machine learning and deep learning models.
 - 🌱 I’m currently learning Deep Learning, Multimodal Models, and Diffusion Models.
 - 📌 Makati PH